 What features should I consider when buying a road bike?

 Because this is the most common bike, there is a huge number of road bikes available in the market.
 It can be very overwhelming to choose your first bike, especially if you are a beginner.

 Just like with touring bikes, consider your budget before starting your search.
 Think about how much you would like to spend on a road bike, and go from there.
 Always take into consideration that the most expensive bikes are not always the best.
 It all depends on what your needs are.
 However, if you go for the very cheap stuff, you will more often than not get what you paid for.

 Once you have a budget in mind, and you start looking at your options, take the following main features into consideration.

 Most road bikes will be made of aluminum.
 This is the more common and most affordable type of material.
-If you are concerned about budget, then this type should be good enough for you.
-If you are more concerned with durability and quality rather than price, then look for steel or carbon fiber.
+If you are concerned about the budget, then this type should be good enough for you.
+If you are more concerned with durability and quality rather than price, then look for steel or carbon fibre.
 These materials will be more expensive than aluminum, but will ultimately last a lot longer.

 Size goes hand in hand with comfort.
 Being able to comfortably reach your pedals and handlebars is fundamental is choosing a new bike.
-Paying attention to the size will also improve performance.
+Paying attention to size will also improve performance.
 If you are unsure of what size bike is best for you, consult with the shop attendant.
 They can usually assess your size and make a recommendation on a bike.